3plt/graph/CONTRIBUTING.md

 ## License

-By contributing to SteadyFlow, you agree that your contributions will be licensed under the GNU General Public License v3.0, with the understanding that 3Plate LLC may also use your contributions in commercial versions of the software as outlined in the CLA.
+By contributing to @3plate/graph, you agree that your contributions will be licensed under the GNU General Public License v3.0, with the understanding that 3Plate LLC may also use your contributions in commercial versions of the software as outlined in the CLA.

 ---

-Thank you for contributing to SteadyFlow! 🚀
+Thank you for contributing to @3plate/graph! 🚀